-F2 F2.1 Potential habitat interactions are considered in the management decision-making process.
-72 F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical habitats.
-Yes F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise and mitigate negative impacts.
-Yes Clause outcome: Pass
+E 2 Impac Impacts on Habitats - Minimum Requirements F2.1 Potential habitat interactions are considered in the management decision-mak Potential habitat interactions are considered in the management decision-making process.
+Yes F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical Yes habitats.
+F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise Yes and mitigate negative impacts.

+Clause outcome:

+Pass